 If you are a racing fan, the small village of Le Castellet is perhaps most famous for being the home of the Paul Ricard Race circuit.
-But as a village, Le Castellet is so beautiful, it has been labelled one of the plus beaux village de France, meaning “most beautiful villages in France”.
+However, I have to point out that the fortress village Le Castellet is so beautiful, it has been labelled one of the plus beaux village de France, meaning “most beautiful villages in France”.

 This stunning hilltop village in Provence is located just a few miles away from the coastline of the French Riviera, overlooking the beautiful countryside all around it.
 It is officially in the Var department, and part of the Saint-Cyr-sur-mer canton.

 Previously called Castellum, the oldest known archives referring to Le Castellet date from the 12th century.
 Will some of its old rampart walls still standing, the village was initially built here for defensive purposes.

 It grew into a thriving village because of the rich agricultural lands around it, but today is most known for its preserved beauty which attracts a lot of tourism to the area.
 So let’s have a look at the top things to see and do in Le Castellet, shall we?
 Allons-y!